nachomr7/mlcoursera/README.md

 # mlcoursera
-All the programming assignments from Machine Learning course by Andrew Ng from Stanford.
+All the programming assignments from the Machine Learning course by Andrew Ng from Stanford.